WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 ## Repository Structure:
 The generic schema of folders created for documentation is as following:
 - src: Codes and parametrization of the module.
-- doc: Descritpive documentation of the solution and presentation [to add].
+- docs: Descritpive documentation of the solution and presentation [to add].
 - test: Test experiment.

 These three folders are then sub-divided into different modules, which include (depending on the presence of the relevant files):
 - Data Architecture: it includes backend and frontend deliverables
 - Data: it includes current database content, used datasets and data scraping
-- Ontology:
+- Ontology: includes new ontology design implemented in Protégé, patterns for future expansion of the ontology and multilingual support
 - NLP: AI-based features for semantic search, recommendations.

 Moreover, please note: